rabbitmq/rabbitmq-perf-test/html/README.md

 ```

 To see how all these benchmark specifications can be put together
-take a look at the `various-spec.js` file in the examples directory,
+take a look at the `various-spec.js` file in the HTML examples directory,
 The `various-result.js` file in the same directory contains
 the results of the benchmark process run on a particular computer
 and `various.html` shows you how to display the results in an